StergachisLab/Plasmid-Fiber-seq/README.md

 # Plasmid-Fiber-seq
-Scripts and data used for analysis of plasmid Fiber-seq
+Scripts and data used for plasmid Fiber-seq